SHOP ALL PRODUCTS NOW

 In addition to influencing the smell and taste of cannabis and other products, these aromatic compounds can serve other purposes.
 For example, they can help protect plants from insects and other threats.
 They can also be found in essential oils and personal care products, promoting relaxation and helping to produce a calming effect.

 While hundreds of terpenes exist in cannabis, many of these exist in low concentrations.
-Familiarizing yourself with the most effective terpenes can help you make wise decisions when it comes to THC and CBD treatments.
+Familiarizing yourself with the most effective terpenes can help you make the best decisions when it comes to THC and CBD treatments.

 How may terpenes alleviate anxiety?